ddev/ddev/docs/content/developers/writing-style-guide.md

 # Writing Style Guide

-This page formalizes the writing conventions we aspire to use in the documentation.<br>
+This page formalizes the writing conventions we aspire to use in the documentation.
 It’s a living statement of intent and a reference for all contributors.

 ## Voice and Tone